API Key Management

 - Scope and permission compatibility

-- Service key guardrails (admin-only creation, IP/expiry for write/admin tenant scope)
+- Service key guardrails (admin-only creation, IP/expiry for write/admin permission)

-pk_key constraints (origins required, no admin, no IPs)- Resource permission ceilings (cannot exceed main permission)
+pk_key constraints (origins required, no admin, no IPs)- Resource permission shape and scope compatibility

 The plain key secret is returned exactly once in the response.
 It is never stored or retrievable again.